maxim-saplin/BulkConverterToHeic/README.md

 # Usage

-Download .sh file, run it via terminal passing the path to the target folder with images to be converted.
+Download **heic.sh** file, run it via terminal passing the path to the target folder with images to be converted.
 If you want all subfolders to be processed use **subfolders** option.
 If you want originals to be deleted after (successful) conversion use **remove** option.
 ```